 Rune Stefansson holds an MA in Comparative Literature from the University of Copenhagen.
-He was born in Copenhagen in 1971 and lived in Munich from 2015 to 2017.
-Since then he moved to Bilbao in Spain.
-Since 2015 he has been a full-time novelist and freelance writer and editor.
+He was born in Copenhagen in 1971 and has lived in Bilbao in Spain since 2017.
+He is a writer of fiction and also works as a freelance journalist and editor.

 Stefansson’s first book was published in 1998 at Tiderne Skifter.
 It is a journalistic portrait of a continent with the title Sydamerikas sjæl – reportage og interview (Soul of South America – reportages and interviews).